Utah Administrative Code

 (b) A description of any notable problems that have occurred with the building or the project;

 (c) A description of any notable changes to the building or to its operations that would cause a significant change in its energy consumption;

 (d) Documentation of building energy consumption and cost in the prior year.

 Annual reports shall be provided for either the first four years after project completion or for each year of the repayment period, whichever is longer.

-D. If a school district fails to submit the annual reports described in subsection (C) above, the Advisor may bar the school district from eligibility for future loans from the Fund
+(4) If a political subdivision fails to submit the annual reports described in subsection (3) above, the Office upon consulting with the Advisor or Director may bar the political subdivision from eligibility for future loans from the Fund.

-E. Approximately one year after project completion, SEP staff will conduct a site visit to the location of the energy efficiency project to verify project completion and assess the success of the project.
-Additional site visits may also be conducted by SEP staff during the repayment period.
-Loan recipients will assist SEP with such site visits, including providing access to all components of the energy efficiency project.
+(5) Approximately one year after project completion, Office staff will conduct a site visit to the location of the energy efficiency project to verify project completion and assess the success of the project.
+Additional site visits may also be conducted by Office staff during the repayment period.
+Loan recipients will assist the Office with such site visits, including providing access to all components of the energy efficiency project.